 Two seasons separate the current team from the league’s last tournament foray, the past bares little impact on the current group except for a core group of five tournament veterans, captain Craig Boley, Dustin Winston, Brian Strom, Kenny Rayl, and myself, Ben Gwin.
 This Pittsburgh team has ten new players.

+The Burgh is gone, enter the Pittsburgh Blues.
 The Blues are lead by a strong young pitching rotation of Duck’s ace, Nick Homa (76 K’s), Raker/Duck?)
 Ben Sorosky, and Pittsburgh NABA, ERA leader (1.40) John Ashcroft of the Oilers.

+The black, hot-box uniforms are history, replaced by the new powder blues.
 A strong showing in Virginia is not assured, but the title is there for the taking.